BY Jayampathy Molligoda

 Economic (in)efficiency of devolution

-Our country’s greatest challenge is sustainable development, meaning a nation that is economically prosperous, environmentally sustainable and continuously focusing on social well-being of people of this country.
+Our country’s greatest challenge is sustainable development, meaning a nation that is economically prosperous, environmentally sustainable and continuously focusing on the social well-being of people of this country.
 Therefore, the new constitution must provide a legal and administrative framework with a view to achieving our sustainable development goals.

 (Jayampathi Molligoda is a Fellow Member of the Institute of Chartered Accountants of Sri Lanka and he holds a FMIC Masters of Business Administration from the Post Graduate Institute of Management, University of Sri Jayawardhanapura)